mayupatil006/javascript/README.md

 The content inside the noscript tag element will be displayed if scripts are not supported, or are disabled in the user's browser.

+# alert() in javascript
+The alert() method displays an alert box with a specified message and an OK button.

+An alert box is often used if you want to make sure information comes through to the user.

+Note: The alert box takes the focus away from the current window, and forces the browser to read the message.
+Do not overuse this method, as it prevents the user from accessing other parts of the page until the box is close

 # Git Command
 1. git add .
 (It adds all file of project to commit)
 2. git commit -m "Message" (commit code locally)